The Best Place to Watch the Sunset in Every Province

 Riding Mountain National Park, Manitoba

 Come to Riding Mountain National Park for a crash course on Canada’s diverse wilderness.
 Located on Treaty 2 territory—the traditional land of the Anishinaabe and other First Nations communities—you’ll find 3,000 square kilometres of magnificent boreal and deciduous forests alongside meadows of grasslands and river-bottom wetlands.
 Hit the trails, go for a refreshing paddle along the shores of the aptly named Clear Lake or set up camp in the backcountry.
-The best sunset spots are easy to recognize—just look for the bright red Adirondack chairs strategically placed at the most scenic locations throughout the park.
+The best sunset lookouts are easy to recognize—just look for the bright red Muskoka chairs strategically placed at the most scenic locations throughout the park.

 Lace up your boots: we’re counting down the 10 best hikes in Canada.